Mailing Compliance Best Practices

 Unfortunately, the penalties for non-compliant mailing practices are significant, and most organizations are not even aware that they are at risk.
-To put it into perspective, printed data is subject to the same regulations as electronic data, and while almost every business now goes to great lengths to protect their electronic communications, very few have the same safeguards when it comes to their printed mail.
+To put it into perspective, printed data is subject to many of the same regulations as electronic data and, while almost every business now goes to great lengths to protect their electronic communications, very few have the comparable safeguards when it comes to their printed mail.

 To assist businesses that want to bring their mailing operations into compliance, Pitney Bowes has created this resource to highlight the key regulations that may impact mailing operations, along with best practices that will help to reduce risks and make mass mailings more efficient.

 A number of privacy and security regulations can affect mailing operations.
 Below are four of the most important regulations, as well as the consequences for those found to be in violation of them: